 *Oh, yeah, my brain started working again: mantequilla (sort of like sour cream), milk, bread, bagels, deli meats and cheeses, regular meat and fish, eggs (sometimes), casabe, fruits and veggies, Splenda, tortillas, sauces for to go food, sometimes the to go food itself, juices, nuts, detergent, street food, screws and nails, and the list goes on and on and on.

-Good Life Dominica for giving me the idea to blog about the important topic of twist ties.
+Thanks go to Good Life Dominica for giving me the idea to blog about the important topic of twist ties.
 I guess that Honduras isn't the only twist-tieless country around. ;-)